MicrosoftDocs/sql-docs/docs/database-engine/install-windows/upgrade-sql-server.md

 ## Upgrade documentation

-The following articles will help you upgrade componenets of SQL Server:
+The following articles will help you upgrade components of SQL Server:

 -   [Supported Version and Edition Upgrades](../../database-engine/install-windows/supported-version-and-edition-upgrades.md)
 -   [Prepare for upgrade by running Data Migration Assistant](../../database-engine/install-windows/prepare-for-upgrade-by-running-data-migration-assistant.md)